Random936/uspsboxspammer/README.md

 To Install the box spammer, you first need to install node.
 This can be found on the nodejs website below. https://nodejs.org/en/

+* After this is installed, switch to a user that is not root so that chromium can run.
-* After this is installed, open a terminal window and go to the newly cloned directory.
+* Open a terminal window and go to the newly cloned directory.
 * Once in the directory, run the following command to install the required libraries.
 ```
 npm install